Introduction

 -

 Forcing weights into a compact interval \([-c, c]\) ensures Lipschitz continuity.
+This

-of the Wasserstein distance.
+Wasserstein distance.

 -

-Regularization (\(L^2\)):
+Regularization (\(L^2\)).

 Adding a penalty \(\|\theta\|^2\) makes the objective function coercive.
-It ensures
+It ensures that the

-in a region where a minimum is guaranteed to exist.
+where a minimum is guaranteed to exist.

 -

-Trust Regions:
+Trust Regions.

-By restricting each step to a ball of radius \(\Delta\), we ensure that the Taylor approximation
+By restricting each step to a ball of radius \(\Delta\), we ensure that the Taylor

-(which is only locally valid) remains an accurate model of the loss surface.
+approximation (which is only locally valid) remains an accurate model of the loss surface.

-While boundedness ensures that our sequence doesn't escape to infinity, it doesn't
+While boundedness ensures that our sequence does not escape to infinity, it does not guarantee that the set is

-To bridge this gap, we consider a property that connects distance to existence
+structurally "solid" enough to contain its own limit points.
+To bridge this gap, we consider a property that connects

-in the most fundamental way.
+distance to existence in the most fundamental way.

 Definition: Nearest-Point Property